-Sixty-one years after Roger Maris hit 61 homers (still the AL single season record, for now) to break, by one, Babe Ruth‘s then major league record, Aaron Judge has become the third Pinstriper to reach the 60 homer threshold.
+Sixty-one years after Roger Maris hit 61 homers (still the AL record as this season began) to break, by one, Babe Ruth‘s then major league record, Aaron Judge has become the third Pinstriper to reach the 60 homer threshold.
 More after the jump.

 Judge is making his assault on the record books in new Yankee Stadium, said to be laid out and with the same dimensions as old Yankee Stadium.
 The same, that is, as old Yankee Stadium at the time it closed.
 Here are the ballpark dimensions1 in the Yankees’ three 60 home run seasons.

 |Player||Season||LF Line||LF*||CF||RF*||RF Line|

 So, there have been some changes over the years, notably down both lines and in center field, but with relatively less change in the power alleys.

 The Yankees were dominant world champions in 1927 and 1961, with those teams winning 110 and 109 games, respectively.
 This year’s club is headed to the post-season, probably as a division winner, but the team may not win 100 games, despite a 64-28 record at the All-Star break.
 In terms of WAR, Judge has compiled 30% of his team’s batting WAR, compared to 26% for Ruth and 19% for Maris.
 For home runs, the proportion of the team total is 25% for Judge and Maris, and 38% for Ruth.
 Here is a comparison of this trio’s homers and related stats2.

 |To LF/CF/RF/Unknown* at Home||1/12/14/1||0/4/26||13/10/7|

 |Batting Order Position/HR||3/60||3/57, 4/2, 7/2||1/11, 2/47, 3/2|